The curvature of almost Robinson manifolds: Algebraic background

 The odd-dimensional description of the Robinson structure $\mfN$ is almost identical to the even-dimensional case, except that now the totally null complex $m$-plane $\mfN$ of the Robinson structure is strictly contained in its $(m+1)$-dimensional orthogonal complement

 and $\mfN^\perp/\mfN$ is one-dimensional.
 In the splitting \eqref{eq-sim-grading}, we can then distinguish a one-dimensional subspace

-of ${}^\C \mfV_0$, which can be seen to be the complexification of a real vector subspace $\mfU$ of $\mfV_0$, on which the metric $g_{ab}$ (and thus $h_{ab}$) is non-degenerate.
+of ${}^\C \mfV_0$, which can be seen to be the complexification of a real vector subspace $\mfU$ of $\mfV_0$, on which $g_{ab}$ (and thus $h_{ab}$) is non-degenerate.
 We thus have a splitting of the complexification of $\mfV_0$

 where $\mfV_0^{(1,0)}$ and $\mfV_0^{(0,1)}$ are defined by \eqref{eq+-eigenspaces} as in the even-dimensional case.
-Choosing a unit vector $u^a$ in $\mfU$, we can define a positive definite metric
+Choosing a unit vector $u^a$ in $\mfU$, we can define a positive definite symmetric bilinear form